kartoza/sawps/docs/src/user/manual/user-roles.md

     ![Unnamed user](./img/user-role-1.png)

     * **Full access**: The unnamed user has full access to login, register, about, contact, and help page.
-Unnamed users can access documentation site.
+Unnamed users can access the documentation site.

-2. **Floating user**: A registered user who does not have an organisation and needs to request addition to/of organisation.
+2. **Floating user**: A registered user who does not have an organisation and needs to request addition to/of an organisation.

     ![Floating user](./img/user-role-2.png)

     * **Full access**: The floating user has full access to login, register, about, contact, profile, notification, reminders, two-factor authentication and help page.
-Floating users can access documentation site.
+Floating users can access the documentation site.

 3. **Organisation member**: A user who is registered on the site and part of an organisation.

     ![Organisation member](./img/user-role-4.png)

     * **Full access**: The organisation member has full access to login, register, about, contact, profile, notification, reminders, two-factor authentication, help, data upload, property upload, and species upload page.
-Organisation members can access documentation site.
+Organisation members can access the documentation site.

     * **Access with conditions**: The organisation member can access the following pages with conditions.